corda/corda-docs-portal/content/en/platform/corda/4.8/open-source/key-concepts-time-windows.md

 When both a before and an after time are included, the transaction could have occurred at any point within that time-window.

-By creating a range that can be either closed or open at one end, we allow all the following situations to be
-modelled:
+Time windows let you represent transactions that follow different models, such as those that occur:

-* A transaction occurring at some point after the given time, such as after a maturity event.
+* At some point after the given time, such as after a maturity event.
-* A transaction occurring at any time before the given time, such as before a bankruptcy event.
+* At any time before the given time, such as before a bankruptcy event.
-* A transaction occurring at some point roughly around the given time, such as on a specific day.
+* Around the given time, such as on a specific day.

-If a time-window needs to be converted to an absolute time, such as for display purposes, there is a utility method to calculate the mid-point.
+If you need to convert a time window to an absolute time, such as for display purposes, you can use a utility method to calculate the midpoint.

 {{< note >}}
-It is assumed that the time feed for a notary is [GPS/NaviStar time as defined by the atomic clocks at the US Naval Observatory](https://www.usno.navy.mil/USNO/time/display-clocks/simpletime).
+Most notaries use [GPS/NaviStar time](https://www.usno.navy.mil/USNO/time/display-clocks/simpletime) as defined by the atomic clocks at the US Naval Observatory.
 This time feed is extremely accurate and available globally for free.

 {{< /note >}}